What is Cholesterol? 4 Things to Know About Your Numbers

 What causes high cholesterol?

 High cholesterol is usually caused by either of two conditions.
 There are either too many VLDL particles made by the liver, which creates too many cholesterol-rich LDL particles.
 Or the liver is unable to remove LDL particles from the blood as quickly as it should.
 Diet plays a key role.
 Eating too many refined carbohydrates and added sugars drives the liver to overproduce VLDL particles.
 Likewise, a diet high in animal fats like butter, cheese, cream, fatty cuts of beef and pork, or tropical oils, like coconut oil, can make it harder for the liver to clear LDL particles from blood.
 High cholesterol levels can also be hereditary.
 For example, familial hypercholesterolemia, (FH), is caused by a genetic defect that impairs the liver’s ability to remove LDL particles from the blood, causing high levels that begin before birth.
 Older estimates showed that about 1 in 500 in the general population have FH, but new data show the prevalence is actually around 1 in 250, and in some groups, like French-Canadians, prevalence is even higher.

 The dangers of high cholesterol

 Studies from around the world have now shown that people with a higher level of blood cholesterol have a higher risk of heart attack.
 The risk is about four to five times greater for those with the highest levels compared to the lowest of LDL-cholesterol.
 Research has shown that increased numbers of cholesterol-rich LDL particles in the bloodstream leads to their entry into artery walls.
 Once trapped there, LDL particles trigger inflammation, creating the “perfect storm” for the build up of the artery-clogging plaques that cause heart attack and stroke.
 The one good thing is that the timeline is long – giving us a chance to reverse the process.

-4 – Know your numbers and talk to your provider
+Know your cholesterol numbers and talk to your provider